 What is Kefir?

-If you want to take a break from making kefir (maybe you made a load of batches and are now trying to get through them all… Don’t worry, I’ve been there), it’s very easy to rest the grains for a period of time in the fridge, but just keep in mind, that the longer you rest the grains, the longer it will take to revive them.
+If you’re halting kefir production in your home (maybe you’ve made too many batches and are now trying to get through them all… I’ve been there), you can rest the grains for a period of time in the fridge, but the longer you rest the grains, the longer it will take to revive them.

 7-14 days: Place the grains in a glass jar and leave them dry (with no liquid).
 Store in the fridge.

-14+ days: Lay grains out on a cookie sheet or dehydrator sheet and dehydrate them at 36°C – 40°C until dry.
+14+ days: Lay grains out on a cookie sheet or dehydrator sheet and dehydrate them at 36°C – 40°C (98°F-105°F) until dry.
 Store the dehydrated grains in a freezer safe bag in the freezer.

 Coconut Milk Kefir Recipe

 - 2-4 tbsp milk kefir grains (can collect from health food store)

 Note: Milk kefir grains may take a few batches to adjust to the coconut milk and may not produce the desired consistency or taste until then.